 "Clivias are undeniably aristocrats of horticulture.
 They are classed among the most desirable of all connoisseur plants, offering not only spectacular flowers, but also interesting variations in both leaf varigation and plant form....The name Clivia is pronounced 'klive-ee-ah' and it describes a genus of southern African plants belonging to the family Amaryllidaceae that are named in honor of Lady Charlotte Florentia Clive."
 From Clivias by Harold Koopowitz.

-Photos from the 2018 Clivia miniata blooming season are now available in our Gallery.
-Click on the 2018 Spring Clivia Gallery - Volume 1 and on the 2018 Spring Clivia Gallery - Volume 2.
-(Yes there are two galleries for Spring 2018.)
+Photos from the 2019 Clivia miniata blooming season are now available in our Gallery.
+Click on the 2019 Spring Clivia Gallery - Volume 1 and on the 2019 Spring Clivia Gallery - Volume 2.
+(Yes there are two galleries this year just like last year.)
 You can also click on the Menu Bar Gallery to view all previous galleries.
 Enjoy.

 Colorado Clivia Company is the home to a collection of Clivia, a plant native to South Africa.
 Most of this collection includes very special genetic characteristics.
 We are always on the lookout for smaller more compact plants, wider leaves, fuller umbels, larger blossoms, and unusual colors within the six Clivia species.
 Each year we take special care to add new and interesting items to our collection, many imported from South Africa and other countries.
 And using the collection we periodically produce seeds, seedlings, and plants so we can share the exciting things we have found or developed.
 We would encourage all to go to Our Store to view our current offerings.